hadronized/warmy/README.md

 }
 ```

+## Universal TOML support

+The crate also supports *universal TOML implementation*.
+That implementation is available via
+the [`Toml`] type.

+> Universal TOML support is feature-gated with `"toml-impl"`.

+The working mechanism is the same as with [universal JSON support](#universal-json-support).

 # Resource discovery

 Resource discovery is available via a simple mechanism: every time a new resource is available